Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 (iv) A neuronal cell axon with R≈1 cm.

+(Extra- activity create a plot that demonstrates the relationship between τ vs R)

 **2.d.** What does the the diffusion time for the axon suggests to you?

 This question is from the [Cell Biology by the Numbers](http://book.bionumbers.org/what-are-the-time-scales-for-diffusion-in-cells/)